My most recent blogging platform was WordPress hosted on Azure. This

 platform.

-1. I do not like know PHP.
+likeknow PHP.
 This made it very hard to make

 customisations.
-I could usually work out what files to change, but it was cumbersome.
+I could usually work out what files to change, but it was cumbersome. - I found the whole platform to be a little big and clunky for

 my needs.